mhirai-bit/QllamaTalk/README.md

    This crash is inconsistent.
 It tends not to occur with English text, but is more common with Japanese text, so it may be related to the model’s Japanese support.

 ## Future Plans
-1. HTTP-based server using QtHttpServer for remote inference
+1. Support embedded Linux environments
-2. Support embedded Linux environments
+2. Add voice input and output functionality
-3. Add voice input and output functionality
+3. Add cool AI-bot like effect in the screen or maybe 3D model of a person as if it's talking to you